 The following regulations are only applicable to commercial, office, or multi-family residential projects (i.e. projects other than one- or two-family residential).

-Minor Construction Projects, Major Construction Projects, and Projects of Significant Impact are defined in Wellesley’s Zoning Bylaw, Section XVIA – Project Approval.
+Minor Construction Projects, Major Construction Projects, and Projects of Significant Impact are defined in Wellesley’s Zoning Bylaw, Section 16A – Project Approval.

 All Minor Construction Projects are subject to review by the Design Review Board.

 In addition to Design Review, all Major Construction Projects are subject to Site Plan Review by the Zoning Board of Appeals.